A unified variational framework for the inverse Kohn-Sham problem: Introduction

 The perspective adopted here has two connected levels.
-At the first level, we argue that the inverse KS problem should be understood not merely as the inversion of a nonlinear density-to-potential map, but as the fixed-density noninteracting constrained-search problem already embedded in exact DFT.
+At the first level, we argue that the inverse KS problem should be understood not merely as the inversion of a nonlinear density-to-potential map, but as the recovery of a supporting potential in the fixed-density noninteracting constrained-search problem already embedded in exact DFT.
 More precisely, inverse KS theory is anchored here in the density-constrained inner noninteracting variational problem that appears within the Levy--Lieb and Lieb formulations of exact DFT \cite{Levy1979,Lieb1983}.
 In this setting, the KS potential appears naturally as the multiplier associated with density reproduction, so that inverse KS theory is placed directly within the variational architecture of exact DFT rather than outside it.
+This interpretation is particularly transparent when exact DFT is organized into parallel interacting and noninteracting ensemble variational hierarchies: inverse KS theory then appears as the problem of recovering the supporting potential of the noninteracting kinetic energy functional at a prescribed density.\cite{sheng2026exact}

 At the second level, building on this variational anchor, we develop a broader structural classification of inverse KS formulations.
-The key observation is that inverse KS inversion is governed by two defining relations: the KS state equations and the density-reproduction condition.
-Major inversion formulations may then be classified according to how these two relations are assigned the roles of objective, constraint, penalty, or feasibility relation within the optimization architecture.
-In this sense, Wu--Yang appears as a reduced exact-multiplier formulation \cite{WuYang2003}, ZMP as a quadratic-penalty relaxation \cite{ZhaoMorrisonParr1994,PenzCsirikLaestadius2023}, and PDE-constrained approaches as explicit state-constraint formulations at the orbital level \cite{JensenWasserman2018,HinzePinnauUlbrichUlbrich2009,Troeltzsch2010}.
+The key observation is that the inverse KS problem is governed by two defining relations: the KS state equations and the density-reproduction condition.
+Major inversion formulations may then be classified according to whether these two relations are assigned asymmetric roles, residualized jointly, or imposed together as feasibility constraints.
+In this sense, Wu--Yang appears as a potential-space reduced multiplier formulation \cite{WuYang2003}, ZMP as a quadratic-penalty relaxation \cite{ZhaoMorrisonParr1994,PenzCsirikLaestadius2023}, and PDE-constrained approaches as explicit state-constraint formulations at the orbital level \cite{JensenWasserman2018,HinzePinnauUlbrichUlbrich2009,Troeltzsch2010}.
 The same structural perspective also naturally suggests augmented-Lagrangian enrichments, which interpolate between exact multiplier enforcement and pure penalty regularization, as well as enlarged all-at-once formulations in which state consistency and density reproduction are treated within a broader coupled optimization architecture.
 It also accommodates limiting feasibility-type formulations in which both defining relations are treated primarily as constraints.